 These provisions had an impact on certain operational aspects of the business such as the stop on loss of NOE concession rights provided for in the event of temporary, even if not continuous, non-connection to the online network for more than 90 days, the suspension of time limits for paying VLT prize tickets, the suspension of the concession SLA, and the suspension of the deadline for the download of system upgrades and games in VLT halls.

-In June 2021, the ADM held an open hearing with the gaming sector operators and stakeholders to gather ideas on the reorganization of the Italian retail gaming industry.
-On April 11, 2023, the Italian government presented a bill to the Parliament to review the fiscal system, empowering the government to legislate on several tax matters and gaming regulations in Italy.
-The general scope of the bill is to implement the reorganization and harmonization of public gaming regulation (online and retail), without prejudice to the organizational model of public games based on the concession and authorization regime.
-The bill seeks to protect public order and safety, while recognizing the need to impose gaming taxes and also ensuring the anti-money laundering of proceeds from criminal activities.
-The legislative process of the bill in the Parliament has not yet commenced and the timing is currently not known.
+For a summary of the legislative reform of gaming regulations in Italy, see "-Extension of the term of the current gaming concessions and project reform of the gaming regulations."